Meet Kate Hackworthy

 Kate is a freelance food writer, magazine columnist and award-winning blogger.
 She's unashamedly obsessed with vegetables and releasing her first cookbook, Veggie Desserts + Cakes, in August 2017.
-Kate is a finalist at our BOOM Awards 2017 and shares her veggie recipes on her blog Veggie Desserts.
+Kate was also the winner of our Best Organic Blogger category at our 2017 BOOM Awards, for her Veggie Desserts blog.

-I started blogging about desserts that contain vegetables at VeggieDesserts.co.uk shortly after being made redundant while I was on maternity leave.
+I started blogging about desserts that contain vegetables shortly after being made redundant while I was on maternity leave.
 I felt lost and needed a creative outlet, so turned to blogging.
 I had been enjoying experimenting with vegetable cakes for a while, so used it as a niche to focus on.
 My blog quickly began to gain international attention, press and awards.
 It’s gone from strength to strength and I’ve made it my full-time job.
-I don’t want people to hide vegetables in desserts, but to appreciate them as versatile and nutritious ingredients that can naturally colour cakes and reduce some of the fat and sugar.
-I’ve now expanded the blog’s recipes into vegetarian meals, but I always focus on veg.

 What is your biggest achievement to date?